mattoxb/codeProperty/README.md

 $ codeProperty filepath name1 name2...
 ```

-Where the `name`s are the names of the functions to check. `codeProperty` won't
+Where the `name`s are the names of the functions to check.

+`codeProperty` won't
 allow _any_ functions in the module to be directly recursive, but will allow
 other functions to be tail-recursive or non-recursive.
 Therefore, it's
 recommended that you make sure the standard `Prelude` higher order functions
 such as `map` and `filter` are not imported in the module being checked.
 `codeProperty` won't check for that itself.
+However `codeProperty` will
+identify and reject list comprehensions.

 There are still a few ways to fool `codeProperty` but they would essentially
 require being able to write a properly tail-recursive function anyways.